I Made These FREE Vintage Recipe Tools JUST For You

 Meal Type:

-When I was a kid, my grandmother would tell me stories about the war—not just about the hardships, but about the little joys that kept people going.
+When I was a kid, my grandmother would tell me stories about the war.
+Not just about the hardships, but about the little joys that kept people going.

 One of those joys?
+Breakfast.

-It wasn’t fancy, but it was filling, and it gave people the strength to face another day.
 Now, decades later, I’ve rediscovered some of these simple, hearty meals, and trust me, they deserve a comeback.

 Wartime Breakfast Recipes